WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/z1-ScriptingEvents/index.md

 A note about path formats on macOS:

 Since Studio for InDesign and InCopy version 19.0.0 installed on InDesign 19.4 or later, both POSIX ('/') and HFS (':') paths are supported.
 Before this combination of the Studio for InDesign and InCopy plug-ins and InDesign, only HFS (':') path notation should be applied.
-It is expected that in future versions of InDesign the HFS path notation will be phased out.
+Starting with InDesign and InCopy version 20.0.0 only POSIX ('/') notation is supported in the ScriptsFolderPath element on macOS.

 Examples:
 ```xml